Jamestown Jammers: Niagara Falls Rapids

 The team was previously based in Niagara Falls, New York as the Niagara Falls Rapids, a Detroit Tigers affiliate.
 Their home stadium in Niagara Falls was Sal Maglie Stadium.
-The team played in Niagara Falls from 1989–1993.
+The team played in Niagara Falls from 1989 to 1993.

 The team was preceded in Jamestown by the Jamestown Falcons (initially known as the Jamestown Jaguars) and the Jamestown Expos.
 The Expos had played in Jamestown up until the 1993 season, when the team moved to Vermont and became known as the Vermont Lake Monsters.

 In 1994, immediately following the Expos' departure, the Rapids moved to Jamestown and assumed the name "Jamestown Jammers."
 The Jamestown Expos had left the city after the 1993 season, relocating to Vermont.
 The new team was named the "Jammers" after a fan vote, with the winning name beating out others such as the All-Americans, Furniture Makers, Jimmies, Lakers, Lucys, Muskies and Steamers.
 The team's logo was a Tasmanian devil-esque character.
 The mascot was a similar character named J.J.
 Jammer.

 In the off-season before the 2006 season, in an attempt to put an end once and for all to the "what is a Jammer?" questions, the Jammers changed their logo to a cartoon grape theme.
 The new logo represents the strong tradition of grape-growing in Chautauqua County.
 On June 19, 2006, the eve of opening day, the team officially announced the name of its new mascot: Bubba Grape, the Baseball Ape.

 After a decade of affiliation with the Florida/Miami Marlins, the Jammers signed a player development contract with the Pittsburgh Pirates on September 18, 2012.

 Although Rich also owns the Buffalo Bisons, a higher-level minor league baseball team in the same media market, he never affiliated the two teams with the same parent club during the Jammers' time in Jamestown, and as a result, the two teams have always been in separate farm systems.